US issues Huawei a temporary reprieve | DW | 21.05.2019

 Defiant tone

-Huawei founder and CEO Ren Zhengfei, however, struck a defiant tone on Tuesday, saying the US "underestimates" his company's strength.
+Huawei founder and CEO Ren Zhengfei, however, struck a defiant tone on Tuesday, saying "the current practice of US politicians underestimates our strength."

-"The current practice of US politicians underestimates our strength," Ren said, according to CCTV.
 "Huawei's 5G will absolutely not be affected.
-In terms of 5G technologies, others won't be able to catch up with Huawei in two or three years," he stressed.
+In terms of 5G technologies, others won't be able to catch up with Huawei in two or three years," he told Chinese media.

 Read more: Huawei and Germany: 5G relationship status is complicated